St Lawrence's Hospital, Bodmin: Origins

 St Lawrence's Hospital was originally built as the Cornwall County Asylum in 1818 to the design of architect John Foulston in the form of a star-shaped building with a central block and radiating wings.
 It was designed to deal with the problem of housing the insane poor and inmate conditions were notoriously bad.
 The humorist, William Robert Hicks, became domestic superintendent in the 1840s.

 It was extended in 1844 by the construction of the three-storey "High Building", demolished in 1964, and again in 1849 by the construction of Williams House, which was converted into apartments in 2004.
 A third extension, built in 1860, was known as the Carew building after the Rt Hon Reginald Pole Carew, a local politician.
 A fourth extension, built in 1870, was known as the Long Building (later the Kendall Building) and was also demolished after it burned down in 1905.
 The foundation stone for a new building, constructed at a cost of £12,000, was laid by Sir William Wallace Rhoderic Onslow, Bt on 28 August 1882.
 The architect was a Mr Hine.

 In 1840 William Robert Hicks was appointed domestic superintendent of the Cornwall county lunatic asylum, clerk of the asylum, and clerk to the committee of visitors at Bodmin, and soon after was also named clerk to the highway board.
 The Earl of Devon afterwards procured for him the additional situation of auditor of the metropolitan district asylums.
 When Hicks became connected with the Bodmin asylum he found the old system of management prevailing, and in conjunction with the medical superintendent introduced more humane modern methods.
-One patient who was chained in a dark cell as a dangerous lunatic turned out to be a wit and a philosopher.
-He was found to be harmless, and employed to take care of the pigs and do other useful work.
-He was—according to the Dictionary of National Biography—a very good man of business.
+One patient who was chained in a dark cell as a dangerous lunatic turned out to be a wit and a philosopher; he was found to be harmless and employed to take care of the pigs and do other useful work.
+Hicks was—according to the Dictionary of National Biography—a very good man of business.
 He printed Statistics respecting the Food supplied to Paupers in the Western Unions of Cornwall.